bruhmomen69/OpenProjects/INVENTORY_PLACEHOLDER_IMPLEMENTATION.md

 ## How It Works

 ### 1. **Chat Message Processing**
-- When a player sends a chat message, the `ChatInventoryPlaceholderService` scans for inventory placeholders
+- When a player sends a chat message, the `ChatInventoryPlaceholderService` scans for inventory placeholders in the RAW message
 - Uses regex patterns to detect `{inv}`, `[inv]`, `[ender]`, `[armor]`, and `[hand]` placeholders
-- Processes each placeholder independently and securely
+- Creates a **hybrid Component** with unparsed text segments and parsed inventory components
+- This preserves the unparsed nature of user input while adding clickable inventory elements
+- Chat formatting then applies hover/click events to the entire hybrid component

 ### 2. **Snapshot Creation**
 - When a placeholder is detected, the plugin creates a snapshot of the relevant inventory